GabrielCT/Lawhive-Backend-Challenge/README.md

 - updating an existing database with legal job postings in the legacy format to the new format is out of scope for this story/ticket. this is something that will be handled by a story/ticket outside this assignment, or handled by re-starting with a blank db
 - `GET /postings` does not need to return `Service Unavailable (503)` if the db it is connected to still has listings using the old schema
 - tests **are** required for Story 3 of this assignment
-- unit tests are sufficient for Story 3 of this assignment
+- e2e tests are sufficient for Story 3 of this assignment
 - Swagger documentation or other documentation beyond these notes is not required
 - these assumptions and acceptance criteria below have been verified/confirmed by the product owner
 - the first story mentioned that clients are unauthorised/authenticated users.
 Since this story requires both the clients and the solicitors to have access to this new endpoint, then this endpoint should not be covered by an authguard